Article On Finding, Interviewing, and

 1. Is this program purely lecture, a little bit participatory, or highly interactive?

-The answer may please or turn off your client, depending on the group type.
+The answer may please or turn off an event planner, depending on the group type.

 2. What percentage is story versus data?
 (The more speakers I hear, the more convinced I am that